Using deep learning to construct stochastic local search SAT solvers with performance bounds: Methods

-It is clear that an oracle can be more or less suited to an instance.
-For example, for a given instance $\phi$, a ``perfect'' oracle, one that samples an element from $\Pi(\phi)$ with unit probability, leads to convergence of both of the above algorithms in a single step.
-Of course, perfect oracles are hard to come by, since they imply having solved the problem that we address.
-Fortunately, over the past 15 years, researchers from theoretical computer science have been able to prove that oracle-based SLS with access to a ``sufficiently good'' oracle are guaranteed to find a solution efficiently.

-To formulate these results, we need to introduce some additional concepts and notation.
+It is clear that an oracle can be more or less suited to an instance, depending a lot on the studied instance and the used solver.
+For example, for a given instance $\phi$, a ``perfect'' oracle, i.e., one that samples an element from $\Pi(\phi)$ with unit probability, leads to convergence of both of the above algorithms in a single step.
+Of course, perfect oracles are hard to come by since they imply solving the problem we address.
+As we will see below, an oracle does not need to be ``perfect'' to yield efficient solvers.
+We introduce the concept of ``sufficiently good'' oracles, motivated by two theoretical perspectives.
+These perspectives offer distinct criteria for defining what qualifies as a ``sufficiently good'' oracle. \paragraph{MT algorithm:} Fortunately, over the past 15 years, researchers from theoretical computer science have proven that the MT algorithm with access to a ``sufficiently good'' oracle is guaranteed to find a solution efficiently.
+We need to introduce some additional concepts and notation to formulate the existing performance guarantees for the MT algorithm.
 Let $O$ be an oracle, $\phi$ be a given Boolean formula in CNF with $n$ variables and $m$ clauses and let

 be the probability that a sample $x \sim O$ violates the clauses $J \subseteq [m]$.
-We define the \emph{dependency graph} $\mathcal{D}_O(\phi)$ induced by this distribution as the graph that has $m$ nodes and with two nodes $j, j'$ being connected by an edge whenever they are not statistically independent, i.e.
+We define the \emph{dependency graph} $\mathcal{D}_O(\phi)$ induced by this distribution as the graph that has $m$ nodes and with two nodes $j, j'$ being connected by an edge whenever they are not statistically independent, i.e.,

-Given this graph, let $\Gamma(j)$ denote the exclusive neighbourhood of node $j$ in this graph and $\Gamma^+(j) = \Gamma(j) \cup \{j\}$ as the inclusive neighbourhood.
-We then have the following proposition, which is implied by the main result of Ref.~\cite{Moser2009}: \begin{prop} Given a formula $\phi$ in CNF-form, if there exists a map $\mu: [m] \to [0,\infty)$ such that, for all $j \in [m]$,
+Given this graph, let $\Gamma(j)$ denote the exclusive neighborhood of node $j$ in this graph and $\Gamma^+(j) = \Gamma(j) \cup \{j\}$ as the inclusive neighborhood.
+We then have the following proposition, which is implied by the main result of Ref.~\cite{Moser2009}: